 Treat anyone within the club as family.
 Offer them friendship, help and support at all times and never betray their trust.
 Mix freely at all times and do not form cliques or exclude others.

-Do not use your skill to injure others unless forced to do so in self-defense or in the upholding of justice and righteousness.
+Do not use your skill to injure others unless forced to do so in self-defence or in the upholding of justice and righteousness.

 When dealing with other members or on club business, conduct one’s self in a dignified fashion, not displaying anger or speaking loudly or offensively.